Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Proof of the Main Theorem

-By the property of the colored automaton $M$ computing $g$, it follows that, for any pair $x,y\in\{0,1\}^n$, if $y\notin\{x,x^R\}$, then, on input $x\#x^R\#y$, there always exists a certain accepting $(1,2)$-computation path of $M$; however, since $g$ is single-valued, there must be no \emph{accepting} $(1,2)$-computation path of $M$ on input $x\#x^R\#x$ for every $x$ in $D_{(2,3)}$.
-In addition, no accepting $(1,2)$-computation path exists on input $x\#z\#y$ if $z\neq x^R$.
+By the property of the colored automaton $M$ computing $g$, it follows that, for any pair $x,y\in\{0,1\}^n$, if $y\in H_x$ (i.e., $y\notin\{x,x^R\}$), then, for the input $x\#x^R\#y$, there always exists a certain accepting $(1,2)$-computation path of $M$.
+See Figure \ref{fig:colored-automata}.
+However, since $g$ is single-valued, there must be no \emph{accepting} $(1,2)$-computation path of $M$ on the input $x\#x^R\#x$ for every $x$ in $D_{(2,3)}$.
+In addition, no accepting $(1,2)$-computation path exists on all inputs of the form $x\#z\#y$ if $z\neq x^R$.
 Since there could be a large number of accepting $(1,2)$-computation paths of $M$ on $x\#x^R\#y$, we need to choose one of them arbitrarily and take a close look at this particular computation path.